DeepPSP/DBCI/README.md

 </details>

-### confidence intervals for difference of binomial proportions
+### Confidence intervals for difference of binomial proportions

 <details>
 <summary>Click to view!</summary>